Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Experiments

 \subsection{Method Studied}

-We choose three models as our base models: \begin{itemize}[leftmargin=*] \item \textbf{BPRMF}, Bayesian Personalized Ranking-based Matrix Factorization~\cite{DBLP:conf/uai/RendleFGS09}, which is a classic method for learning pairwise personalized rankings from user implicit feedback. \item \textbf{WRMF}, Weighted Regularized Matrix Factorization~\cite{4781121}, which minimizes the square error loss by assigning both observed and unobserved feedback with different confidential values based on matrix factorization. \item \textbf{NGCF}, Neural Graph Collaborative Filtering~\cite{DBLP:conf/sigir/Wang0WFC19}.
+We choose three models as our recommendation backbones: \begin{itemize}[leftmargin=*] \item \textbf{BPRMF}, Bayesian Personalized Ranking-based Matrix Factorization~\cite{rendle2012bpr}, which is a classic method for learning pairwise personalized rankings from user implicit feedback. \item \textbf{WRMF}, Weighted Regularized Matrix Factorization~\cite{4781121}, which minimizes the square error loss by assigning both observed and unobserved feedback with different confidential values based on matrix factorization. \item \textbf{NGCF}, Neural Graph Collaborative Filtering~\cite{DBLP:conf/sigir/Wang0WFC19}.
 This method integrates the user-item interactions into the embedding learning process, and exploits the graph structure by propagating embeddings on it to model the high-order connectivity. \end{itemize}

-In order to show the effectiveness of our proposed method, we choose three state-of-the-art post-processing fair ranking methods for comparison.
-Since these methods are originally designed for searching problems, so we made a few modification to accommodate the recommendation task.
-We use ranking prediction model BPRMF, WRMF, and NGCF as the base ranker, where the raw utility is given by the predicted probability of user-item relevance.
-We adopt the following methods on the top of the three baselines to achieve fair recommendation: \begin{itemize}[leftmargin=*] \item \textbf{FA*IR}~\cite{DBLP:conf/cikm/ZehlikeB0HMB17}, which is a post-processing ranking method that optimizes utility to guarantee two aspects: (i) more relevant items above less relevant within the group and (ii) the proportion of protected group items in every prefix of the top-k ranking is above a minimum threshold. \item \textbf{FOEIR}, Fairness of Exposure in Rankings~\cite{DBLP:conf/kdd/SinghJ18}, which is a post-processing algorithm incorporating a standard linear program and the Birkhoff-von Neumann decomposition~\cite{birkhoff1967lattice}. \item \textbf{FairRec}, which is a two-sided post-processing ranking method achieving envy-freeness up-to-one on the user side and exposure guarantee on the item side~\cite{DBLP:conf/www/PatroBGGC20}.
-It is motivated by the fair allocation~\cite{bouveret_chevaleyre_maudet_moulin_2016} and adopts Greedy-Round-Robin algorithm~\cite{DBLP:conf/ijcai/BiswasB18,DBLP:journals/teco/CaragiannisKMPS19} to allocate item candidates to users. \end{itemize}
+We first adopt the above three backbones to learn the latent representation of users and items and obtain the relevance scores between them.
+Then we adopt the following three fairness-aware approaches on the top of the three backbones to achieve fair recommendation for a comparison with our proposed method. \begin{itemize}[leftmargin=*] \item \textbf{FOEIR}, Fairness of Exposure in Rankings~\cite{DBLP:conf/kdd/SinghJ18}, which is a fairness-aware algorithm incorporating a standard linear program and the Birkhoff-von Neumann decomposition~\cite{birkhoff1967lattice}. \item \textbf{FairRec}, which is a two-sided fairness-aware method achieving envy-freeness up-to-one on the user side and exposure guarantee on the item side~\cite{PatroBGGC20FairRec}.
+It is motivated by the fair allocation~\cite{bouveret_chevaleyre_maudet_moulin_2016} and adopts the Greedy-Round-Robin algorithm~\cite{round-robin1,round-robin2} to allocate item candidates to users. \item \textbf{TFROM}, which is a two-sided fairness-aware method ensuring individual fairness on both consumers and producers~\cite{Wu0XT21TFROM}.
+It also uses scheduling algorithm for conducting the recommendation. \end{itemize}